gaak99/oxly/README.md

 ### Caveats/Gotchas

+####  No data file or ancdb file locking
+* A lock of the data file being merged and ancdb would be useful for data safety here but I don't see it in the Dropbox v2 api (tis a hard problem in distributed systems but NFS Lock Mgr come back ALL IS FORGIVEN) sooooo ...

 ##### One `oxmerge url` at a time
-* Currently it's only fully safe to oxmerge (oxit clone/merge/push) one file at a time.
+* ancdb is a shared resource and currently it's only fully safe to oxmerge (aka oxit clone/merge/push) one file at a time.
 Some consistency checks are done and more planned but maynot remove all data races and such.

-######  no data file locking
+##### No edits to a data file while running oxmerge (or oxly clone-->push)
-* For a succesful merge, once the oxmerge process (aka 2 latest revisions downloaded) begins the user needs to be careful and not change the file anymore outside of the process (until process completes).
-A lock of the file would be useful here but I don't see it in the Dropbox v2 api (NFS Lock Mgr come back ALL IS FORGIVEN)
+* For a succesful merge, once the oxmerge process (aka 2 latest revisions downloaded) begins the user needs to be careful and not change the file anymore outside of the process until process completes.

-###### no ancdb locking
-* Thus as mentioned above to be safe only start/complete one oxmerge url at a time.

 ### Troubleshooting